hodefoting/gedl/README.md

 project of gcut.
 Showing visualization of keyframed parameters and permit setting them through sliders.
 Slanted clip transitions indicates cross-fades.
 Note that the current UI is the first attempt at a direct mapping of the file format.
-The chains of operations are shown with indentation, first the clip ones if any and then the clip filters.
+The chains of operations are shown with indentation, as well as as nodes - adding clones / reusing nodes is planned by connecting across bits of the hierarchy like other graph/node editors.

 ![screenshot](http://pippin.gimp.org/gedl/gedl2.png)